The John Angus Erskine Bequest

 The fund would also pay 'fares and reasonable travelling expenses of and bringing to New Zealand by sea or air travel from the United Kingdom the British Dominions and Colonies and the United States of America persons who speak the English language fluently and who are already advanced in the learning of such subjects for the purpose of giving lectures in such subjects to students of the said College'.

-The Will conditions have been legally widened in the past - firstly, about 30 years ago, to enable investment in more profitable shares than the originals, and again in 1986.
+The will's conditions have been legally widened in the past - firstly, about 30 years ago, to enable investment in more profitable shares than the originals, and again in 1986.
 This later effort succeeded in extending the bequest to fluent English-speaking visitors from other countries than those stated in the will.

 Extract from the Last Will and Testament